๐Ÿ‘๏ธโ€๐Ÿ—จ๏ธFormal Logic I

 Why This Matters

-Paradoxes aren't just clever puzzles—they're stress tests for logical systems.
-When you encounter a paradox in Formal Logic I, you're seeing exactly where our rules of inference, truth conditions, and definitions break down.
+Paradoxes aren't just clever puzzles.
+They're stress tests for logical systems.
+When you encounter a paradox in Formal Logic, you're seeing exactly where rules of inference, truth conditions, and definitions break down.
 These breakdowns forced logicians to develop more rigorous foundations, from axiomatic set theory to multi-valued logics.
 Understanding why each paradox creates a contradiction teaches you more about logical structure than memorizing a hundred valid argument forms.

 Self-Reference Paradoxes

 These paradoxes arise when a statement or definition refers back to itself, creating a loop that generates contradiction.
-The core mechanism is that self-reference allows a statement to assert something about its own truth value or membership conditions.
+The core mechanism is that self-reference allows a statement to assert something about its own truth value, and that assertion collapses under evaluation.

 Liar Paradox